Input File Format

 </obligor>

-<obligor rating="CCC" sector="S2" id="000003">
+<obligor rating="CCC" factor="S2" id="000003">

 <belongs-to segmentation="sectors" segment="S2"/>